NMathar/gravcms-dev-starter/README.md

 `npm run dev:install`

-After `npm run dev:install` your website is up and running on http://localhost:8080
+After `npm run dev:install` your website is up and running on http://localhost:8080 or your defined port at package.json

 ## Start dev Environment